-Each channel's "3rd Car" mode setting can be enabled by selecting the "3rd Car" option in the "Paired Channels" menu.
+Each channel's "3rd Car" mode setting can be enabled by selecting the "3rd Car" option in the "Paired Channels" menu (ORACLE S2E and S2EC only).
 This means that it takes two channels to implement the feature.
 Therefore, when this feature is enabled in one channel, its paired channel is also set to the same state.

-For the ORACLE 2E and 2EC model, 3rd Car mode links channels 1 and 2 together.
-For the ORACLE 4E, 4EC, and 4H models, 3rd Car mode links channels 1 and 2 together, and links channels 3 and 4 together.
+For the ORACLE S2E (S2EC) model, 3rd Car mode links channels 1 and 2 together.
 When a vehicle is detected on only one of the two linked channels, the DETECT LED will flash 10 times a second.
 The "3rd Car" mode is intended to be used in Protected / Permissive left turn situations.
 The likely installation is a stop bar loop for the left turn lane connected to one channel, a queue detection loop (with a small amount of delay time programmed) for the left turn lane connected to the other channel, and the output of either channel connected to the Vehicle Call input for the protected movement of the traffic controller.